Menu Close

 If you notice signs of PTSD or your teen is struggling to cope, consider seeking professional help.
 A mental health professional can provide an accurate assessment and suggest appropriate therapies.
 Specialized trauma therapists can guide your teen through healing with therapies like Dialectical Behavior Therapy (DBT), which can improve their long-term mental health.

-Help Your Teen Overcome Trauma
+Help Your Teen Overcome PTSD

 If your teen is showing signs of PTSD, it’s important to get them the help they need.
 At Imagine by Northpoint, we specialize in helping teens work through trauma and develop healthy coping strategies.
 Our teen mental health programs support them as they heal, manage their emotions, and rebuild their sense of safety and trust.
 Contact us today to learn how we can guide your teen toward a brighter, more resilient future.